 Hormonal treatments may stop menstrual bleeding if a doctor determines that the patient's hormonal levels are abnormal.
 Abnormal hormone levels can be caused by conditions as common as irregular ovulation, and are generally treated with hormone therapy.
 Birth control pills and birth control injections tend to drastically reduce menstruation, and in some cases hormone therapy will stop menstruation altogether.

 If a doctor is unable to find an underlying cause for heavy menstrual bleeding, there are several natural ways to stop menstrual bleeding.
 Some women are naturally prone to heavy bleeding and long menstruation cycles.
 These women may want to try increasing their vitamin K intake.
 This can be done by taking daily vitamin K supplements in addition to adding salads made with romaine lettuce or cabbage to the weekly diet.
 Vitamin K aids the body in blood coagulation, which is a necessary component to slow bleeding.

-There are also several herbal remedies to stop menstrual bleeding.
-Many women find that herbal infusions of lady's mantle or shepherd's purse, which can be brewed and drunk like tea, can be helpful to slow or stop menstrual bleeding.
+There are also several herbal remedies to stop menstruation, including herbal infusions of lady's mantle or shepherd's purse.
 Herbal teas tend to be bitter, so adding a bit of honey or milk may make the tea more palatable.